earthobservations/wetterdienst/README.rst

 `rdwd <https://github.com/brry/rdwd>`_
 for the R language ,which originally drew our interest in this project.
 As we long-term goal is to provide you with data from multiple weather services, we are still stuck with the German Weather Service (DWD).

-However we think we are at good condition to make further progress and soon cover the main parts of the data provided by the DWD, which are
+We currently cover
 - historical weather data from ground stations
 - MOSMIX statistical optimized scalar forecasts extracted from weather models
 - RADOLAN fitted radar data for areal precipitation